These Collagen Cashew Butter Cups are a delicious variation of traditional peanut butter cups!

-Collagen is what gives our skin elasticity and helps maintain strong bones and joints to support our everyday movements.
-Our bodies already contain a large quantity of this protein but, as we age, our natural production of collagen begins to decline.
+Collagen is what gives our skin elasticity.
+It helps maintain strong bones and joints to support our everyday movements.
+Our bodies already contain a large quantity of this protein.
+However, as we age, our collagen production begins to decline.

 Adding a tablespoon of this powder into your morning coffee or into a dessert like this one provides a tasteless, power-packed amount of protein into your diet.
 Additionally, collagen supplementation can improve your hair, skin, nails, teeth, joints, and, most importantly, your gut.